This article only applies to time series data

 Each data set should have at least a device or area Identifier and Timestamp columns.
 The wizard asks you to define which columns in your data are used for these:

-• Identifier: This should be the identifier of the sensor, shape, area your time series data is defined over, so that the platform can link each row in the CSV file to a feature from the GeoJSON file.
+Identifier: This should be the identifier of the sensor, shape, area your time series data is defined over, so that the platform can link each record in the measurement file to a geometry from the geometries file.

 After defining these mandatory columns, you can define additional columns to be used, by clicking the ADD PROPERTY button.
 A property can be free-form text, an enumeration (like the state of a sensor), or a numeric value (like the temperature).